petemmccarthy/takeaway/README.md

 Takeaway
 ========

-Takeaway program using Twilio API to send confirmation text.
+Takeaway program built in Ruby, tested with Rspec.
+The Twilio API is used to send an order confirmation via text to a given customer number when complete.